osrsbox/osrsbox-db/docs/README.md

 ### Accessing the JSON API using JavaScript

 Finally, let's have a look at JavaScript (specifically jQuery) example to fetch a JSON file from the osrsbox-db and build an HTML element to display in a web page.
 The example below is a very simple method to download the JSON file using the jQuery getJSON function.
-Once we get the JSON file, we loop through the JSON entries and print each key and value (e.g., name and Black wizard hat (g)) on it's own line in a div element.
+Once we get the JSON file, we loop through the JSON entries and print each key and value (e.g., name and Black wizard hat (g)) on its own line in a div element.
 If you want to experiment with the code, the code is available in a W3Schools TryIt Editor at [this link](https://www.w3schools.com/code/tryit.asp?filename=FY2CQ7W1J346).

 ```
 <!DOCTYPE html>